Living off savings and investments

 You may also plan to spend some or all of the money you have saved to help fund your retirement years.

-KiwiSaver is a voluntary savings scheme designed to help New Zealanders save for retirement.
+KiwiSaver is a voluntary savings scheme designed to help New Zealanders save and invest for retirement.

 No one forces us to stop working when we turn 65.
 Many people may want to continue working or to do so in a different way – such as with flexible hours, part-time or casual work, consultancy or mentoring.

 Income from paid work will not affect your entitlement to NZ Super.
 However, it may affect your eligibility for income-tested benefits such as the Accommodation Supplement or the Disability Allowance.